samtaufa/nomoa.bsd/src/monitoring/netflow/flow.flowviewer.md

 #### 1. Copy to Install

-Untar/copy the files to our destination path: /var/www/cgi-bin/FlowViewer
+Untar/copy the files to our destination path:

+Normally, /var/www/cgi-bin/FlowViewer

 #### 2. Modify FlowViewer_Configuration.pm